paulscherrerinstitute/IocshDeclWrap/README.md

       to handle the specific type.
 - If you need a special `print` method specifically for your user- function then you should specialize `Printer` for your function.

+## Examples

+Examples can be found in the test source file

+    test/wrapper.cc